-8. If you don't like how something is going, change it
+8. If you do not like how something is going, change it

 You are a member of the group.
-If you don't think the agenda is interactive enough or you don't like your committee assignment, speak up and work with people to make changes.
+If you do not think the agenda is interactive enough or you do not like your committee assignment, speak up and work with people to make changes.
 This may not be easy.
 You may have to talk it through with people a few times to win them over.